 Restructuring.
-Restructuring expenses increased to approximately \$0.6 million for the three months ended March 31, 2008, compared to \$6,000 in the comparable period in the prior year.
-The increase was due to severance costs of \$0.4 million resulting from the reduction in force of approximately 32 employees, as well as contractual obligations related to non-compete and consulting agreements made with our recently terminated Italian distributor of approximately \$0.2 million.
+Restructuring expenses increased to approximately \$0.3 million for the three months and \$1.0 million for the six months ended June 30, 2008, compared to a \$1,000 restructuring credit and a \$5,000 expense in the comparable periods in the prior year.
+The increase was due to payments related to non-compete and consulting agreements made with our recently terminated Italian distributor of approximately \$0.6 million, as well as, severance costs of \$0.4 million resulting from the reduction in force of 32 employees in the first quarter.

 Impairment charge.
-In January 2008 we were notified by one of our Biomateriali customers that they would no longer purchase certain product lines from us.
-As a result, we recorded an impairment charge of \$0.4 million to write-down intangible assets related to that customer relationship.
+In January 2008, we were notified by one of our Biomateriali customers that they would no longer purchase a certain product line from us.
+As a result, we recorded an impairment charge of \$0.4 million to write-down intangible assets related to that customer relationship in the quarter ended March 31, 2008.
+In June 2008, we recognized an impairment charge of \$48,000 related to patents which were deemed to have no value based upon a lack of future expected economic benefits.

 Interest income.
-Interest income was \$0.2 million for the three months ended March 31, 2008, compared to \$0.4 million for the three months ended March 31, 2007, due to lower average cash balances in the quarter.
+Interest income was \$0.1 million for the three months and \$0.3 million for the six months ended June 30, 2008, compared to \$0.3 million and \$0.7 million for the three and six months ended June 30, 2007, due to lower average cash balances in the quarter and year-to-date periods.

 Interest expense.
-Interest expense increased to \$16,000 for the three months ended March 31, 2008, from \$5,000 in the comparable period in the prior year, primarily due to interest expense related to deferred Biomateriali acquisition payments.
+Interest expense increased to \$16,000 for the three months ended and \$32,000 for the six months ended June 30, 2008, from \$0 and \$1,000 in the comparable periods in the prior year, primarily due to interest expense related to deferred Biomateriali acquisition payments.

 Foreign exchange gains.
-Foreign exchange gains were \$147,000 for the three months ended March 31, 2008, an increase from \$29,000 in the year earlier period due to the comparatively weaker U.S. dollar.
+Foreign exchange gains were \$19,000 for the three months ended and \$166,000 for the six months ended June 30, 2008, compared to \$34,000 and \$61,000 in the comparable periods in the prior year due to the comparatively weaker U.S. dollar.

 Income tax expense.
-Our provision for income taxes for the three months ended March 31, 2008, was \$290,000 compared to \$28,000 for the three months ended March 31, 2007.
-The tax provision was the result of many factors, including the mix of jurisdictional earnings and losses and the recording of a deferred tax liability related to the amortization of goodwill for U.S. tax reporting purposes, which could not be offset by existing deferred tax assets.
+Our provision for income taxes for the three months ended June 30, 2008, was \$0.2 million compared to a benefit of \$0.3 million for the three months ended June 30, 2007.
+Our provision for income taxes for the six months ended June 30, 2008, was \$0.5 million compared to a benefit of \$0.3 million for the six months ended June 30, 2007.
+In 2007, we recorded a one-time tax benefit of \$0.5 million related to the reorganization of our Japanese subsidiary in June 2007 for which a loss carry back was realized.
+In 2008, the income tax provision was driven by taxable earnings in foreign subsidiaries and the recording of a deferred tax liability related to the amortization of goodwill for U.S. tax reporting purposes, which could not be offset by existing deferred tax assets.
 The provision was also a result of the effects of permanent and discrete tax items related to uncertain international tax positions.
 We monitor the mix of profitability by tax jurisdiction and adjust our annual expected rate on a quarterly basis as needed.